google/truth/index.md

     easier to understand, and it lets us spend more time improving core features.

+We also usually prefer Truth's [failure messages](comparison#failure-messages) (though we find AssertJ's to often be similar and, in some cases we're still working on, to even be better).

-Also, Truth works on Android devices [by default](comparison#platforms), without requiring users to use an older version or import a different class than usual.
+Additionally, Truth works on Android devices
+[by default](comparison#platforms), without requiring users to use an older version or import a different class than usual.

 ## Truth vs. Hamcrest